Other Names: Ginkgo, Maidenhair Tree, Golden Fossil Tree

 Ginkgo is an adaptogen herb, which helps the body with stressful situations.
 It is also helpful in the treatment of allergies, Alzheimer's disease, anxiety attacks, arthritis, ADD, circulatory disorders, cancer, coughs, depression, dizziness, equilibrium problems, headaches, heart & lung problems, memory loss, mood swings, muscular degeneration, tinnitus, toxic shock syndrome, varicose veins, vascular impotence & vertigo.
-Studies have shown that the length of time a person uses this plant leaf is very important.
-With ginkgo, the effectiveness may not be felt for twelve weeks.
-While most people note some improvement in just two to three weeks, others take longer to respond.
 Ginkgo biloba extracts are relatively considered safe and free of side effects, though taking very large doses may lead to diarrhea, nausea and vomiting, which can be controlled by reducing the amount consumed.
-Those taking blood thinners should consult with their physician before taking ginkgo biloba in high doses, due to their blood thinning tendencies.
+Those taking blood thinners should consult with their physician before taking ginkgo biloba in high doses, due to its blood thinning tendencies.
 It is also advisable to discontinue use prior to surgery.

 Ginkgo Biloba Habitat and Description